Damn Yankees: Off-Broadway benefit performance

 A one-night-only off-Broadway benefit performance was staged by Roundabout Theatre Company.
 The benefit, which was directed by Kathleen Marshall, occurred on December 11, 2017.
 It starred Stephen Bogardus as Joe Boyd, Matthew Morrison as Joe Hardy, Victoria Clark as Meg, Maggie Gyllenhaal as Lola, Whoopi Goldberg as a gender-bent Applegate, Danny Burstein as Van Buren, and Adrienne Warren as Gloria.
 It was produced by Scott Landis, Jerry Frankel, and Jay and Cindy Gutterman.

 Arena Stage production

 From 9 September to 9 November 2025, Arena Stage presented a revised production of the show with a new book by Will Power and Doug Wright, and new additional lyrics by Lynn Ahrens.
 Sergio Trujillo directed and choreographed the production in the round in Arena's Fischandler Theater.
 The cast was led by Rob McClure as Applegate and Jordan Donica as Joe Hardy, with Ana Villafañe as Lola, Quentin Earl Darrington as Joe Boyd, Bryonha Marie as Meg Boyd, Alysha Umphress as Gloria Thorpe, Nehal Joshi as Van Buren, Keenan McCarter as Welch, Rayanne Gonzales as Sister, and Sarah Anne Sillers as Doris.

 The revised production, set during the New York Yankees 2000 championship run, is being helmed by lead producer Haley Swindal, the theater-loving granddaughter of former Yankee's owner George Steinbrenner.
 Swindal is soliciting investors to bring the production to Broadway.
+The production is aiming for a spring 2027 opening on Broadway.

+2027 Broadway revival

+It was announced that the production is scheduled to begin previews at the Marquis Theatre on March 24, with an official opening night set for April 20, 2027.
+The cast for the production is set to include Neil Patrick Harris as Applegate, Julianne Hough as Lola and Austin Scott as Joe Hardy.